ds-lab/lifedata-project-template/README.md

 ## Usage

-We recommend using this template using LIFEDATA's core framework.

-The setup steps to get started can be found in this [repository](https://github.com/ds-lab/lifedata).
+The setup steps to get started can be found [here](https://github.com/ds-lab/lifedata).

 Runnning `lifedata init <your lifedata project name>` will create a project following this template.
 It provides the basis for all important components as in the figure of your own Lifedata project.
 Components marked with * must be added additional.